Working class: Definitions

 As with many terms describing social class, working class is defined and used in different ways.
 One definition used by many socialists is that the working class includes all those who have nothing to sell but their labour, a group otherwise referred to as the proletariat.
 In this sense, the working class includes white and blue-collar workers, manual and menial workers of all types, excluding individuals who derive their livelihood from business ownership or the labour of others.
 The term, which is primarily used to evoke images of laborers suffering "class disadvantage in spite of their individual effort", can also have racial connotations, applying diverse themes of poverty and implications about whether one is deserving of aid.

 In other contexts the term working class refers to a section of society dependent on physical labour, especially when compensated with an hourly wage (for certain types of science, as well as journalistic or political analysis).
 Working-class occupations can be categorized into four groups: unskilled labourers, artisans, outworkers, and factory workers.

-Common alternative definitions of working class include definition by income level, whereby the working class is contrasted with a middle class on the basis of access to economic resources, education, cultural interests, and other goods and services, and the "white working class" has been "loosely defined" by the New York Times as comprising white people without college degrees.
+Common alternative definitions of working class include definition by income level, whereby the working class is contrasted with a middle class on the basis of access to economic resources, education, cultural interests, and other goods and services, and in the West the "white working class" has been "loosely defined" by the New York Times as comprising white people without college degrees.

-Researchers in Australia have suggested that working class status should be defined subjectively as a self-identification with the working class group.
+Researchers in Australia have suggested that working-class status should be defined subjectively as a self-identification with the working-class group.
 This subjective approach allows individuals, rather than researchers, to define their own "subjective" and "perceived" social class.

+The working class can be approximated by the median voter with median income.
+Political issue preferences vary by income.